yarhm0962/dump-bot/README.md

 ## License

-This project is provided as-is.
+This project is provided as‑is.
 Use at your own risk.